patrickbucher/daily-haskell/diary.md

+# Day 19 (Mo, 2025-08-26)

+I worked through the optimisations of the countdown problem.
+Then I started with the exercises, where I got stuck at exercise 2.
+I'd like to do them thoroughly, which will take some time.
+So the second part of the book probably has to wait until Thursday.

 # Day 18 (Mo, 2025-08-25)

 I worked through the initial version of the countdown problem, but I didn't have time for the optimizations yet, and neither for the exercises.